prashantxtim/Calculator/README.md

 <img width="1007" alt="Screen Shot 2021-04-23 at 6 16 01 PM" src="https://user-images.githubusercontent.com/47918831/115903977-f69baa80-a483-11eb-804e-497dcedae54b.png">

 Not what I wanted.
-So, I made assigned a fixed frame to the Simple Calculator.
+So, I assigned a fixed frame to the Simple Calculator.

 # Disclaimer and Conclusion